model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 The synthesizer rejects all candidates until it finds the candidate `1 <= y + 1`, which can be simplified to `y >= 0`.
 `y >= 0` is an inductive invariant that can be used to prove the post-condition.
 So the synthesizer will return `y >= 0` and apply it to the goto model to get `main_synthesized.goto`.

+For assign clauses, the synthesizer will first use alias analysis to determine an initial set of assign targets.
+During the following iteration, if any assignable-check is violated, the synthesizer will extract the assign target from the violated check.

 Then Kani will call `cbmc` on `main_synthesized.goto` to verify the program with the synthesized loop contracts.

 ## Rationale and alternatives